Nowshad10/url-shortener/README.md

 ## Project Description
 In this application, the user can enter a URL and receive a shortened one.
-For example, if you input https://github.com/getfutureproof, you will receive back http://localhost:5000/LGFIm The URL is then stored in a database, and doesn't allow any duplicates, so when you paste the original URL again, it will give back the same shortened one.
+For example, if you input https://github.com/getfutureproof, you will receive back https://miniurl123.herokuapp.com/LGFIm The URL is then stored in a database, and doesn't allow any duplicates, so when you paste the original URL again, it will give back the same shortened one.

+- The project is deployed at: https://miniurl123.herokuapp.com/

 ## Installation & Usage
 ### Installation